coderofsalvation/coderofsalvation.github.io/_posts/2015-01-28-coffeescript-and-puredata-as-servicebus.md

 ### Routing in code

-Static routing of messages in code is evil.
+Depending on your project, static routing of messages in code can become evil.
 Loose coupled routing is a lot more flexible, but it'll still requires:

 * a proper editorGUI